rongi/klaster/README.md

   .build()
 ```

-You can have it with an extension function like this.
+You can achieve it with this extension function.

 ```kotlin
 fun <T> KlasterBuilder.bind(items: List<T>, binder: KlasterViewHolder.(item: T, position: Int) -> Unit): KlasterBuilder =